+Writing a good scientific paper is not easy for many graduate students.
+To help these students, particularly those working on the field of computational engineering and sciences, this paper presents some writing guidelines that we have collected and used for the last twenty years.
 Starting with a working good research idea, this paper outlines a scientific writing process that helps us to have a nearly complete paper when the last analysis task has been finished.
-The key ideas of this process are: (1) writing should start early in the research project, (2) research and writing are carried out simultaneously, (3) best tools for writing should be used.
-The process seems working well as it has helped us writing thousands of pages without feeling a pain.
-We hope it works for you too.
-Due to our personal preferences, the discussion is confined to LATEX based typesetting where we present guidelines to prepare high-quality images, tables, algorithms and source codes using LATEX.
-We also discuss writing guidelines such as paper structure, major components of a paper from title, abstract, introduction, results to references, and some common mistakes.
+The key ideas of this process are: (1) writing should start early in the research project, (2) research and writing are carried out simultaneously, and (3) best tools for writing should be used.
+We follow the writing style in which writing is to inform not to impress and writing is for reader and not for authors.
+Based on this writing style, we discuss ways to write major components of a paper from title, abstract, introduction, results to conclusion and references.
+Finally, due to our personal preferences, we present LATEX centered writing tools and LATEX techniques to prepare high-quality images, tables, algorithms and source codes.

-Keywords: scientific writing; LATEX; scientific publication; high quality writing; reproducibility.
+Keywords scientific writing · LATEX · scientific publication · high quality writing · reproducibility.